STRUCTURALGENETICS/ncov/docs/data-prep.md

     --output-strains strains_washington.txt
 ```

-As of June 1, 2021, the corresponding output contains
+As of June 1, 2021, the corresponding output contains 8,193 strains.

 ### Select contextual data for your region of interest